shanike/c-lab/mmn14/README.md

 - Documentation of functions is in the corresponding function prototype in the header file.

 ## TODO (core):
+- Check .ext!
+- Find all places that can use `soft_free_mem` and use it.

 ## TODO (chore):